 An indirect tax is imposed by the government on organizations that can recover the amount from customers.
 It is a tax that is charged on manufacturers—who pass it on to customers.
 Hence, the consumers are the final TaxpayersTaxpayersA taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws..

-Indirect taxes in the US are charged at a subnational level.
-State also has the authority to impose their own taxes.
-Apart from state local jurisdictions also have the authority to impose sales taxes
+The US charges indirect taxes at a subnational level.
+State and local jurisdictions also have the authority to impose indirect charges.

->

-> Types of Indirect Taxes
+Types of Indirect Taxes

 Indirect taxes are classified into the following types:

 - VAT (Value Added Tax): The government charges VATVATValue-added tax (VAT) refers to the charges imposed whenever there is an accretion to a product's usefulness or value throughout its supply chain, i.e., from its manufacturing to its final selling point.
 It is an indirect tax levied on the product consumption. on goods that improve across the supply chain.
 The charges are imposed on price appreciation at every stage of the supply chain.
 Ultimately, it is the customer who bears the burden at the final consumption stage.